rhenaldkarrel/gin-simple-rest-api/README.md

 # Gin Simple REST API

-Just learn to build a simple REST API using Go and Gin library.
+Just learned to build a simple REST API using Go and Gin library.